Former Obama Adviser Brews A Different Tea Party

 That same conservative wave went on to make a major splash in Congress through the Tea Party.
 Jones decided to fight back, founding a group called the "American Dream Movement."

 Some people call Jones' group a liberal version of the Tea Party.
-His inspiration, he tells weekends on All Things Considered host Guy Raz, is the silent majority of Americans that oppose Tea Party platforms.
+His inspiration, he tells weekends on All Things Considered host Guy Raz, is the silent majority of Americans who he believes oppose Tea Party platforms.

 Jones finds it ironic that those who see government as the problem refer to themselves as patriots.